JohnBigeon/Teleinfo_electricity/README.md

 ````

 ### Create database
-To create a SQL database:
+To create a SQL database for #User (update this):
 ````
-mysql -u root -p
+mysql -u #User -p
 ````
 and then complete as:
 ````